ryanlupinski/Portfolio-Optimization/README.md

 lets look at how the tool performs these steps.

 ### Timeframes for total returns
-The tool follows Faber's strategy by creating timeframes for calculating returns of each ETFs.
+The tool follows Faber's strategy by creating timeframes for calculating returns of each ETF.
 These variables store start and end dates that are used as parameters for calculating returns and  200 day moving averages.
-Investment returns are calculated by finding the change in price from the last business day of each month, ie the total 1 month return from 4/29/22 (the last trading day in April 2022) is calculated from 3/31/22 (the last trading day in March).
+Investment returns are calculated by finding the change in price from the last business day of each month, ie the total 1-month return from 4/29/22 (the last trading day in April 2022) is calculated from 3/31/22 (the last trading day in March).
 Each timeframe works by finding the first day of the current month.
 Then it will subtract the number of months for each time frame, then subtract a final business day BDay() to return the last trading day of the timeframe.
 ```python
 # Define time frames